Delivering public engagement

 Introducing programming

-Our Micro:bit workshops introduce programming to students in a fun and accessible way.
-Students learn about variables, loops and conditional statements, and communication, before trying their hand at their own virus simulation.
+Our two micro:bit activities introduce programming and AI models to attendees in a fun and accessible way.
+In our workshop students can learn about variables, loops and conditional statements, and communication, before trying their hand at their own virus simulation.
+For public events, attendees can train their own AI model to detect different movements via the micro:bit, such as waving, clapping or jumping on the spot.

 Online resources